graymalkin/graymalkin.github.io/blog/barcamp-2022/index.md

 ---
 title: A Maker's Guide to EBikes
 subtitle: My talk at BarCamp Canterbury
-date: 2022-11-01
+date: 2022-11-02
 published: false
+bibliography: barcamp-2022/bib.bib
 ---

 This year's BarCamp Canterbury was held at the MakerSpace in the new Engineering building at Canterbury Christ Church university.
-I gave a short talk on building eBikes, the slides are available [here](./ebike-slides.pdf) (53M PDF).
+I gave a short talk on building eBikes, the slides are available [here](./slides.pdf) (53M PDF).

 # Manifesto: Bikes as a hacking platform